GuazzaroniLab/nanopore_ICU_profiling/README.md

 path = '/home/user/Documents/experiment_data'
 lib = ['Experiment1', 'Experiment2']
 ```
 The next steps automate the pipeline guppy_barcoder (for removing barcodes) -> NanoFilt -> Minimap2.
-The minimap2 step depends on the file refseq_16S.fa, that can be found in this repository
+The minimap2 step depends on the file refseq_16S.fa, that can be found in this repository as a .zip file

 ```
 HC_analysis = minion_analysis.Analysis(path, lib)